 - 4.95% for employers or groups of employers who pay more than $6.5 million in Australian taxable wages.

 Regional employers may be entitled to a 1% discount on the rate until 30 June 2023.

 The current threshold is $1.3 million in annual Australian taxable wages.

-If your annual Australian taxable wages are less than $1.1 million you do not have to pay payroll tax, but you may still need to register for payroll tax.
+If your annual Australian taxable wages are less than $1.3 million you may not have to pay payroll tax, but you might still need to register for payroll tax.

-If you are a member of a group of employers, the $1.1 million threshold is calculated on the members' combined annual Australian taxable wages.
+If you are a member of a group of employers, the $1.3 million threshold is calculated on the group members' combined annual Australian taxable wages.

-The table below details the weekly, monthly and yearly threshold for the 2008-09 financial year onwards.
-The tax rate that applies for each of these years is 4.75%.
+This table details the weekly, monthly and yearly threshold for the 2012-13 financial year onwards.

 |2012-13 to 2018-19||$21,153||$91,666||$1,100,000|